sisso/rust-space/rust/readme.md

 The plan is to have at least 3/4 serialization: Configuration files, save games, FFI, network.
 Not all are the same, but probably will better to have same structure for all.

+## Layers

+Better abstraction between storage/indexing/consistency and game logic.
+For instance, commands hold references and is responsible to run logic in tick.